metamagic-games/dnd-homebrews/src/Subclasses/Fighter/Combat Medic/CombatMedic.md

 # Martial archetype

 At 3rd level, a fighter gains the Martial Archetype feature.
-The following options are available to a fighter, in addition to those offered in the Player’s Handbook: the Combat Medic.
+Here is a playtest option for that feature: the Combat Medic.

 ## COMBAT MEDIC